SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The remaining code of our `Server` class declares `start()` and `shutdown()` methods that simply delegate calls to the wrapped `io.spine.server.Server` instance.

+Now we have the server, but how does the client side look like?

+## The client code

 <p class="lead">To be continued...</p>